Charleston Literary Festival 2024

 Mon, Nov 4 at 6pm

-“Is the American Dream at the expense of the American Negro?”
-Experience a live staging, by the american vicarious, of the historic 1965 Cambridge Union debate between James Baldwin, leading literary voice of the civil rights movement, and William F. Buckley Jr., the US’s most influential conservative intellectual.
+Experience a live staging of the historic 1965 Cambridge Union debate, televised across the world, between James Baldwin, leading literary voice of the civil rights movement, and William F. Buckley Jr., the US’s most influential conservative intellectual.

 Many Festival events are filmed and recorded for archival and research purposes, and occasionally for further distribution, such as promotional opportunities, on our website, and for network television.
 The films might sometimes include recognizable shots of members of the audience and/or interviews with patrons before or after the live events.
 Purchase of this ticket implies your permission to be filmed.